alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 > His eyes are dull from wine (יַיִן),
 > And his teeth white from milk.
 > Gen 49:8–12

+Note: The blessing on Judah describes this region, including the lion’s whelp outlined in the image above: 'He couches, he lies down as a lion'.
+This became a good starting point for decrypting the 12-month lunar calendar where each tribe, as ordered in the Book of Numbers, describes a region of the Milky Way similar to this 22-letter apparent retrograde loops of Mercury calendar system.
+TODO: add link to 12-month tribe calendar.

 > And this regarding Judah (לִיהוּדָה); so he said,
 > “Hear, O LORD, the voice of Judah (יְהוּדָה),